 3. Slow down: These days, everyone is in a rush.
 In this hurried state, we’re incapable of observing details.
 If you find yourself doing this, take a few deep breaths and bring your full attention to the activity you’re currently engaged in.
 Spiritual teacher Deepak Chopra said, “When we take time to breathe, to notice the present moment and to live within it, time becomes immaterial.
 We slow our pace and we give moments space to stretch.”

 4. Improve memorization: Remembering details is just as important as noticing them because there’s a chance that we won’t retain the information for very long.
 To have it encoded in our mind so that we can easily retrieve it later, we need to boost our memory.
 There are a lot of techniques that improve memory, like associations, mnemonics, visualization, and chunking, among others.
 Improving your overall health with regular exercise, better nutrition, and good sleeping habits will improve your brain health, including your memory.
-You could also improve your memory by doing brain exercises and memory workouts.

 5. Get organized: This one goes without saying: you can’t get things done when your mind is burdened with sorting through a mess, whether it’s physical or mental.
 Having structure and order frees up mental space to pay attention to details, especially when dealing with complex tasks.
 If you’re working on a project that requires you to analyze mounds of documents, you will do a much better job if they’re piled and categorized in an orderly way as opposed to being strewn all over your desk and floor.